milouz-corp/CastInLine/README.md

 }
 ```
 ## More
-Tested on Windows 10 and Raspberry PI with mono
+Tested on Windows© 10 and Raspberry PI with mono

 # Download Binaries